Mukesh-Uchiha/voice-recognition-chatbot/README.md

 It's Incomplete

-It only has the hey, hello command and response.
+It only has the hey, hello, goodbye command and response.

 Commands can be added in future